pegeler/REDCapRITS/README.md

 ## About REDCap

-This code was written for [REDCap electronic data capture tools](https://projectredcap.org/).^1^ Code for this project was tested on the REDCap instance hosted at Spectrum Health, Grand Rapids, MI.
+This code was written for [REDCap electronic data capture tools](https://projectredcap.org/)(2).
+Code for this project was tested on the REDCap instance hosted at Spectrum Health, Grand Rapids, MI.
 REDCap (Research Electronic Data Capture) is a secure, web-based application designed to support data capture for research studies, providing 1) an intuitive interface for validated data entry; 2) audit trails for tracking data manipulation and export procedures; 3) automated export procedures for seamless data downloads to common statistical packages; and 4) procedures for importing data from external sources.

 ## References

+(1) Henderson and Velleman (1981), Building multiple regression models interactively. *Biometrics*, **37**, 391--411.
+**Modified with fake data for the purpose of illustration**

-^1^Paul A. Harris, Robert Taylor, Robert Thielke, Jonathon Payne, Nathaniel Gonzalez, Jose G. Conde, Research electronic data capture (REDCap) – A metadata-driven methodology and workflow process for providing translational research informatics support, J Biomed Inform.
+(2) Paul A. Harris, Robert Taylor, Robert Thielke, Jonathon Payne, Nathaniel Gonzalez, Jose G. Conde, Research electronic data capture (REDCap) – A metadata-driven methodology and workflow process for providing translational research informatics support, J Biomed Inform.
 2009 Apr;42(2):377-81.